 Do this one thing, and everything will eventually come together.
 Don’t do it, and you’ll never achieve the success that you’re truly capable of.

 The one thing you have to do for fitness success (Hint: It’s not bench pressing “x” amount of pounds or making your clients sweat)

-If you want to rise to the top of your profession and get your clients the life-changing results they want and deserve, you have to be a coach, not a trainer.
+If you want to rise to the top of your profession and get your clients the life-changing results they want and deserve, you have to strive to become a well-rounded coach, not just another trainer.

-When I first opened my gym back in 2003, I was a trainer.
-I knew how to get people strong and to be honest, I thought that’s all I really needed to do.
+When I first opened my gym back in 2003, I knew how to get people strong, but that was about it.
+To be honest, I thought that’s all I really needed to do.
 When people came to my gym, regardless of what their goals or abilities were, I saw it as my job to make them stronger.

 In 2004, everything I thought I knew about being a good trainer changed when a fighter named Ivan Salaverry walked into my gym and asked me if I could train him for a K-1 fight.
 At the time, I didn’t even know that K-1 was kickboxing, but of course I agreed to train him anyway.